 Response to an article in the Observer about Academy performance.

-The Observer also claim that Academies with poor results in 2008 have improved no faster than maintained schools with poor results over the same period.
-But this analysis excludes the most successful academies that opened between 2001-2007 and which had already seen huge improvements.
+The Observer also claim that academies with poor results in 2008 have improved no faster than maintained schools with poor results over the same period.
+But this analysis excludes the most successful academies that opened between 2001 to 2007 and which had already seen huge improvements.
 Research by the LSE found results were strongest for schools that have been academies for longer.

 Facts on academy results

-- The London Schools of Economics found that Academies improve faster than comparator schools even when controlling for pupil intake and the use of GCSE “equivalent” qualifications.
-They also found that Academies effect helped raise standards in other local schools
+- The London Schools of Economics (LSE) found that academies improve faster than comparator schools even when controlling for pupil intake and the use of GCSE “equivalent” qualifications.
+They also found that academies effect helped raise standards in other local schools

 - Results in sponsored academies are generally higher for those that have been open the longest.
-In 2011, the proportion of pupils achieving 5+A*-C including English and maths was 42.7 per cent in sponsored academies open for one year and 52.0 per cent in those open for five or more years.
+In 2011, the proportion of pupils achieving 5+ A*to C including English and maths was 42.7 % in sponsored academies open for one year and 52.0 % in those open for 5 or more years.
 (Department for Education research)

 Harris Federation academies averaged a 13 percentage point increase.